Turn on your flashlight and let the adventures begin!

 The Flashlight Adventures series will include one new book release per year.
 Upcoming stories will see our fearless explorers perform an archaeological excavation, conduct a mountain rescue operation and explore a city’s underground tunnels during a major power cut.
 Although their stories are fictional, these books are factually accurate and perfect for any 4-8 year-old with a curious mind!

 Sami Saramäki is an award-winning illustrator whose work has been featured on milk cartons, adverts and book covers.
 Riina Saramäki is famous for her arts and craft books.
 Into the Deep Sea is her first children’s book.
-The couple live in Helsinki with their daughter.

 Nominated for the Runeberg Junior Prize, 2018